JerryBLi/jerrybli.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hey there!
-My name is Jerry and I am currently looking to join an awesome software engineering team.
+My name is Jerry and I am currently working at Amazon as a Software Development Engineer.
 I love learning new things and improving old ones.
 While I'm not writing code or tinkering with electronics, I like to cook and work out.

 I strive to write clean and efficient code.
-As of now, I'm primarily working with Java and ReactJS.
+As of now, I'm primarily working with NodeJS and ReactJS.
 I've developed software solutions in many languages including:
 * Java
-* JavaScript (ReactJS)
+* JavaScript
 * Kotlin
 * C#
 * LabVIEW